olijaun/idontbyte/_posts/2019-09-23-Idempotence.md

 ca6cf316-6061-47a2-8948-6864d5b84839
 {% endhighlight %}

 Note that the service creates a new deposit id and returns it (ca6cf316-6061-47a2-8948-6864d5b84839).
 The service has to remember all `request-id`s that he successfully processed.
 If he repeatedly receives the same `request-id` he indicates this with a special return code.
+For example you could use a 4xx return code like 442.
+According to the [rfc2616](https://tools.ietf.org/html/rfc2616#section-6.1.1) it is fine to define custom status codes:

+> HTTP status codes are extensible

 This solution has the advantage that the service can control the generation of the deposit ID and no additional service is required in order to generate an ID.
 Of course it is again up to the client to use a proper `request-id` that will not clash with IDs used by others.
 A good choice would be a UUID Type 4 and service side validation of the `request-id`.

 This also allows to properly use POST instead of PUT for creation of resources.